Since the early 1990s numerous scientific papers have been published on the

 seminars and magazine columns.
 When TheDogPlace was launched in 1998 and we were

-able to reach millions instead of thousands, we published
+able to reach millions instead of thousands, our first project was

-Project: Vaccines after which, this editor received thinly veiled threats
+Project: Vaccines after which, I received thinly veiled threats

 from the pharmaceutical companies, including suggestions that criticism of